 No mineral beneficiation will be under taken for next five years.
-The sand shall be exploited semi mechanized with shovel tractor trolley/tippers combination & transport to parties.
+The exploited semi mechanized with shovel tractor trolley/tippers combination parties.

-3.0 Review of implementation of mining plan / scheme of mining including progressive closure plan up to the final closure of mine:
+3.0 Review of implementation of mining plan / scheme of mining including five years progressive closure plan up to the final closure of mine:

-At is fresh grant case of mining lease it is therefore premature to make about review of implementation.
+At is fresh grant case of mining lease it is therefore premature to make any comments about review of implementation.